fanfan42/ansible-role-lsw/documentation/SR-IOV.md

 The **config** stage configures Libvirt and scripts dedicated to the VM when starting or shutdown.
 Consider using the **config** tag everytime you just want to reset VM configuration alonside with the **create** tag.

-At last, the **create** stage creates the Looking Glass VM.
+At last, the **create** stage creates the VM.
 If you make changes on this VM on virt-manager and run again the playbook with **create** tag, all user added configurations will be reset.

 By opening virt-manager, you can see the VM created, start it.
-For seeing the Windows VM on screen, check the [VARIABLES](VARIABLES.md) file and pick the best looking glass command for your need.
-You will find multiple examples on the **pgs_config_usb_mouse** variable.
-Example: `looking-glass-client -m 97 -F win:size=1920x1080 input:rawMouse input:GrabKeyboardOnFocus input:autoCapture`.
+To access the VM, open Remmina and double click on your VM name to open a RDP connection to the VM.

 If your Windows is on a dedicated disk, start the VM, search "Disk management" and either:

 * expand the C: drive (Not possible with Windows 11 in **normal** mode)
 * or create another partition called "DATA" for example which will be mounted on D:

 ### Known Bugs

 * Debian only: Boot the VM, it won't work, you have errors 'Permission denied' on some files in the log file: /var/log/libvirt/qemu/*vm-name*.log.
-Run this command: `sudo aa-complain /etc/apparmor.d/libvirt/libvirt-fca46f9a-f8f6-45f6-8d73-28a7b7e8684f`
+Run this command: `sudo aa-complain /etc/apparmor.d/libvirt/libvirt-94d6959d-b1ae-4ba9-8a9f-4aa60563e40f`
 * If booting on Windows from grub/systemd-boot with a dedicated disk for the VM, Windows takes the lead to boot at each reboot.
 You have to manually reset the boot order in your BIOS in order to boot on Linux again.
-* When building on GVT-g, if you want to install Ninite packages, the display doesn't work really well, windows dont display.
-You have to follow progress by hovering the mouse on the Ninite window installer, you will see progress.
-When it's finished, right click and close the window, VM will shutdown and Ansible play continues as well.
-* When using Looking Glass, at the very first boot, LG doesn't connect to Windows, the VM musts be shut down and restarted.
-At the really first boot, Windows makes some updates on its peripherals, take 2 minutes before stop and start the VM.
 * On Debian and EndeavourOS, the task which creates and (auto)start the default network silently fails and the VM won't boot.
 Please run: `sudo virsh net-autostart default && sudo virsh net-start default`.
 * Debian Only: Liquorix kernel is not the first kernel to boot every time.
 You have to manually boot it from grub when booting your computer.
+* Windows 10 doesn't work.
+Windows 11 24H2 works.
+* For now, only one Intel driver allows the build part working but there are lag when running the VM.
+When connected with RDP on the VM, find the **Intel Graphics Software** installed in the VM packages and install the update.
+Everything works fine after.